mandshaw/braai-recipes/content/posts/2019-08-05--the-inaugral-post/index.md

 cover: chocolate-cakes.png
 ---

 Today we had the inaugural braai for the site!
 As you know a braai is a type of barbecue unique to South Africa.
-I still call it a braai even though in Ireland you can't get decent hardwood (Itâs too wet) and I use a Weber kettle.
+I still call it a braai even though in Ireland you can't get decent hardwood (It's too wet) and I use a Weber kettle.

-So somewhere someone is saying that's not a _real_ braai.
+So somewhere someone is saying that's not a __real__ braai.
 But I host friends and family and drink and eat too much food cooked on a fire (never gas).
-Itâs as good as we get here.
+It's as good as we get here.

 ![My Dirty Weber](./my-dirty-weber.png)